 Supplemental essays are the perfect chance to polish off and round out your college applications with stories about you.
 After finishing these additional materials, you’ll submit your college apps knowing your best possible self is represented by sharing the academic and personal facets that are important for admission officers to know.
 Don’t waste this valuable opportunity to gain acceptance to your dream college!

-Learn even more tips and tricks to perfect your writing with Our Best Advice on College Application Essays.
+Learn even more tips and tricks to perfect your writing with Our Best Advice for Writing Your College Application Essays.